 - Watermelon is beneficial to the skin and aids in the regenerative process.
 Eating the melon has benefits, but you can make a toner with it too.
 What else are you going to do with all the post BBQ melon?

 - This red melon is a low calorie food and one cup of melon balls contains just under 50 calories.
 It is also high in vitamin C.

 To see if watermelon is nature's Viagra, just read more.

-- It lives up to its name: watermelon is 92 percent water, which makes it a cooling food during the dog days of Summer.
+- It lives up to its name: cooling food during the dog days of Summer.